Budapest 7th constituency

-The 7th constituency of Budapest (Budapesti 07. számú országgyűlési egyéni választókerület) is one of the single member constituencies of the National Assembly, the national legislature of Hungary.
+The 7th constituency of Budapest (Budapesti 07. számú országgyűlési egyéni választókerület) is one of the single-member constituencies of the National Assembly, the national legislature of Hungary.
 The constituency standard abbreviation: Budapest 07.
 OEVK.

-Since 2014, it has been represented by Dezső Hiszékeny of the MSZP-Dialogue party alliance.
+Since 2026, it has been represented by Balázs Trentin of the Tisza Party.

 Geography

 The 7th constituency is located in the central-northern part of Pest.

 The constituency borders the 11th constituency to the north, the 8th constituency to the east, the 8th and 1st constituencies to the south, and the 4th and 10th constituencies to the west.

 List of districts

 The constituency includes the following municipalities: